EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 relevant to a determination whether the attorney-client relationship actually existed, as well as to the propriety of deductions for legal fees taken by the taxpayers in their returns for those years.
-Such matters are surely relevant, and --- in the absence of allegations as to special circumstances --- we see no reason why an attorney should be any less subject to questioning about fees received from a taxpayer than should any other person who has dealt with the taxpayer.
+Such matters are surely relevant, and---in the absence of allegations as to special circumstances---we see no reason why an attorney should be any less subject to questioning about fees received from a taxpayer than should any other person who has dealt with the taxpayer.
 There is no further encroachment here upon any confidential relationship than there